 When it comes to wearing sunscreen, it’s safe to say that there are stark differences between chemical and physical sunscreen.
 Sure, applying an inferior sunscreen is better than skipping it altogether, but it’s always a better idea to reach for the kind that works… but without dangerous side effects.

-In the mineral vs. chemical sunscreen debate, it’s clear that mineral sunscreen is the obvious winner.
+In the mineral vs. chemical sunscreen debate, it’s clear that mineral sunscreen for your face is the obvious winner.
 It’s better for sensitive skin, it’s better for your health, and it’s better for the environment, as well.
 And since some formulas include tints that neutralize the white cast, there’s no reason to not choose it.

 Of course, what really matters is finding one that you actually like and will actually use.
 Whether you’re looking to spend a day on the beach, or you’re feeling like a long hike in nature, be sure to pack your mineral sunscreen with you.
 Your skin – and the rest of your body – will thank you for it!